diannasinicrope/jekyll-theme-prologue/GitHub.md

 order: 3
 ---

 Interested in learning more about the business analytics and data science that have stood as the basis for my projects?
-Please check out my GitHub!
+Please check out my GitHub!<br>
 [My GitHub Repo](https://github.com/diannasinicrope/DSC680)